victordomingos/RepService/README.md

 ## Dependencies
-This application is being developed in Python 3.6 and tkinter, after an original idea by Márcio Araújo.
+This application is being developed in Python 3.6 and tkinter, after and original idea by Márcio Araújo.

 It requires, in its current version, the following external packages: